hofaith/vshed_scripts/README.md

 - `adherence_m.csv` contains information on the adherence of the study participants to the recommended influenza prevention measures.

-- `clinicdat_h.csv` contains information on the clinical symptoms and outcomes of the study participants, including the dates of symptom onset, laboratory test results, and hospitalization status.
+- `clinicdat_h.csv` includes information on the clinical symptoms and outcomes of the study participants, including the dates of symptom onset, laboratory test results, and hospitalization status.

 ## Scripts